-If an applicant or participant indicates that an exception, change, or adjustment to a rule, policy, practice, or service is needed because of a disability, HUD requires that COC treat the information as a request for a reasonable accommodation, even if no formal request is made [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].
+If an applicant or participant indicates that an exception, change, or adjustment to a rule, policy, practice, or service is needed because of a disability, HUD requires that the PHA treat the information as a request for a reasonable accommodation, even if no formal request is made [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].

-The family must explain what type of accommodation is needed to provide the person with the disability full access to COC's programs and services.
+The family must explain what type of accommodation is needed to provide the person with the disability full access to the PHA's programs and services.

-If the need for the accommodation is not readily apparent or known to COC, the family must explain the relationship between the requested accommodation and the disability.
+If the need for the accommodation is not readily apparent or known to the PHA, the family must explain the relationship between the requested accommodation and the disability.
 There must be an identifiable connection, or nexus, between the requested accommodation and the individual's disability.

-COC will encourage the family to make its request in writing using a reasonable accommodation request form.
-However, COC will consider the accommodation any time the family indicates that an accommodation is needed whether or not a formal written request is submitted.
+The PHACOC -will encourage the family to make its request in writing using a reasonable accommodation request form.
+However, the PHACOC -will consider the accommodation any time the family indicates that an accommodation is needed whether or not a formal written request is submitted.